 1. the algorithm finitely converges to an optimal long-run average reward policy, or

 2. the sequence $\{g_n\}_{n\geq0}$ converges to the optimal gain $g^*$, and any limit point of $\{\pi_n\}_{n\geq0}$ is long-run average reward optimal. \end{Proposition}

-However, computer languages cannot directly compute the solution to an infinite dimensional system of equations.
-Therefore, we show that when the state tends to infinity, the optimal service rate converges to the upper bound obtained in Proposition \ref{PNL2}.
+In Step 8 of Algorithm 6.1, Proposition \ref{PNL2} establishes that we must minimize a convex function.
+While several convex optimization algorithms guarantee a solution to this problem, the monotonic structure of the optimal policy can be leveraged to further accelerate the search.
+However, in Step 5, standard computational frameworks cannot directly solve an infinite-dimensional system of equations.
+To address this tractability issue, we demonstrate that as the state tends to infinity, the optimal service rate converges to the upper bound established in Proposition \ref{PNL2}.

 \begin{theorem} Let $\pi^*$ be an optimal policy for the long-run average reward criterion and $f^*$ be the lower boundary of the convex hull of the action space.
 Then, we have

 \end{theorem} \begin{proof} Consider the equation in (\ref{EEv3}) for $i>0$.
 We have